LineIntegralx/Lab4_LynnAriss_TamaraFakih/README.md

 💾 Export and import data as JSON or CSV

 📤 Backup and restore the entire database with one click

-### 🧪 Project Structure Explanation
-GUI Layer (src/gui/) – Contains the main graphical interface using PyQt5 and a launcher using Tkinter.

-Models (src/models/) – Defines the core domain classes (Student, Instructor, Course, Person).

-Validation (src/validation/) – Handles input validation and normalization using regex and utility functions.

-Persistence (src/persistence/) – Handles JSON serialization and deserialization for saving/loading data.

-Database (db/) – Contains the SQLiteRepository that performs CRUD operations on the database.

-Tests (tests/) – Pytest-based tests verifying relationships, serialization, and object logic.

 ### 📜 Example CLI Commands
 To run the app: